How to Build a Basic Photo Post-Processing Workflow With Adobe Camera Raw

 About the Authors

 Marie Gardiner is a writer and photographer from the North East of England.
-After gaining her degree in and Media, Marie worked in the media , before leaving to set up the business she runs with her partner: Lonely Tower Film & Media.
-As well as writing about visual practices like photography and video, Marie is also the author of Sunderland Industrial Giant (The History Press, 2017) and Sunderland (Amberley Publishing 2019).
+After gaining her degree in Film and Media, Marie worked in the media industry, before leaving to set up the business she runs with her partner: Tower Film & Media.
+As well as writing about visual practices like photography and video, Marie is also the author of Sunderland Industrial Giant (The History Press, 2017) and Secret Sunderland (Amberley Publishing 2019).
 Her photographic work focuses on landscapes and industrial ruins, particularly those of the North Pennines as she continues to work on her long-form documentary project Changing Landscapes.